 I have a passion for helping others live a healthier, happier life.
 I strive to do that by setting a good example and providing awesome resources to help people along their journey.
 I have personally been enjoying a whole food plant based lifestyle since May 2016.
 I believe in kindness and respect to all species and I feel that being vegan really encompasses that.
 Along my journey I have found resources online and social media very helpful and through this site I hope to give back to others in their plant based vegan journey.

 I am a Personal Trainer and athlete (sprinter), currently studying Exercise and Nutrition at University of Queensland in Australia.
-Once I finish that degree I will pursue a Masters of Dietetics, after which I plan to specialise in plant based nutrition.
-My goal is to help everyday people and athletes to transition to a plant based lifestyle as well as assisting already established vegans to improve their current nutrition to maximise health and performance.
+Once I finish that degree I plan to pursue medicine, after which I would like to specialise in plant based nutrition as a prevention and intervention for cardiovascular disease.

 Why did I go Vegan?